sshen82/BandNorm/README.md

 install_github("immunogenomics/harmony")
 ```

-`BandNorm` can be installed from Github:
+`BandNorm` can be installed from Github (User can change build_vignettes to TRUE to locally compile the vignettes.
+Note that the vignettes are also available online at BandNorm tutorial and scGAD tutorial ([BandNorm Method for single-cell Hi-C • BandNorm (sshen82.github.io)](https://sshen82.github.io/BandNorm/index.html)):

 ```
 devtools::install_github('sshen82/BandNorm', build_vignettes = FALSE)